adonisjs/v5-docs/content/guides/auth/middleware.md

+---
+summary: Guard routes from unauthenticated users using the Auth middleware
+---

 During the setup process, the auth package creates the following two middleware inside the `./app/Middleware` directory.
 You can use these middleware to guard the routes against the un-authenticated requests.

 ## Auth middleware